servo/servo/docs/ORGANIZATION.md

     * in-process server to allow manipulating browser instances via a remote Firefox developer tools client.
   * devtools_traits
     * APIs to the devtools crate for crates that don't want to depend on the devtools crate for build speed reasons.
-  * etc
-    * Useful tools and scripts for developers.
   * gfx
     * Draws the result of laying out a page, and sends the result to the compositor.
   * gfx_traits